 The Net Promoter Score (NPS) framework is a simple way to gauge customer loyalty and brand sentiment.
 Calculating your company’s NPS gives you a powerful metric that your entire organization can rally around, from Operations and Customer Success to Product and Marketing.

-When used to its full potential, your NPS is a catalyst for making more customer-centric business decisions and improving user experience.
-And all it takes is one simple formula.
+When used to its full potential, NPS is a catalyst for making customer-centric business decisions and improving the user experience.
+All it takes is one simple formula.

 Doing the Math: How to Calculate Net Promoter Score

 NPS starts by asking your existing customers a very simple question: “How likely are you to recommend [product/brand] to a friend or colleague?”